About Lee County

 • The filing fee for assumed name certificates is established by state law at approximately $25.

 Sales tax permits are issued by the Arkansas Department of Finance and Administration and can be researched through state databases.
-Building permits, zoning approvals, and land use permits in unincorporated Lee County are handled by the Lee County Judge's office and any applicable county planning and zoning commission.
+Building permits, zoning approvals, and land use permits in unincorporated Lee County are handled by Lee County Judge's office and any applicable county planning and zoning commission.
 Municipal business licenses and permits within Marianna are issued by the City of Marianna Clerk's office.

 The Marianna-Lee County Chamber of Commerce, serving the local business community, can be contacted for information about local business development and resources, though the Chamber does not maintain official licensing records.
-All business-related public records are subject to disclosure under the Arkansas Freedom of Information Act unless specifically exempted.
+All business related public records are subject to disclosure under the Arkansas Freedom of Information Act unless specifically exempted.

 Elections & Voter Records